Patient Rights and Responsibilities

 - Speak alone with anyone you wish while in the hospitals or health centers unless your health care provider determines it is not in your best medical interest

-- Choose who may visit you during your inpatient stay, regardless of whether the visitor is a family member, a spouse, a domestic partner (including a same-sex domestic partner), or other type of visitor.
-You have the right to withdraw such consent to visitation at any time.
+- Choose who may spend time with you during your inpatient stay, regardless of whether it is a family member, a spouse (including a same-sex domestic partner), or other type of visitor.
+You have the right to withdraw such consent at any time.
 If the patient is a minor, it is the parents or legal guardians who have this right.

 - Receive information about rules involving your care or conduct